earthboundkid/Watsuji-and-Aesthetics/4 Subject.md

 > When the cold is first discovered, we ourselves are already out in the cold.
 Therefore, that which is most primordially "being outside" is not a thing or object like the cold air, but we ourselves.
 "Going outside" is a fundamental prescript of our own structure, and intentionality as well is founded on nothing else.
 (WTZ 8:10)

-Following Heidegger, Watsuji calls this state of being outside of oneself "ex-sistere."
+Following Heidegger, Watsuji calls this state of existence in the world as a form of standing outside of oneself "ex-sistere."
 This going outside of oneself is the basis of space and time, which are parts of the structure of human existence.
 Hence when we see an object in the world, we are at once seeing something foreign to ourselves---an object which is objecting---but also something that is a part of us.
 The object exists in a space at a time, and that space and time are part of the shared structure of the human subject.
 To discover the object is to discover the _I_ opposed to the object and to discover the _we_ who gather around the object.

 An extended quote from _Study of Ethics_ is illustrative of Watsuji's point: